Phoney War

-The Phoney War (Drôle de guerre; Sitzkrieg; Dziwna wojna) was an eight-month period at the outset of World War II, during which there were virtually no Allied military land operations on the Western Front from roughly September 1939 to May 1940.
-World War II began on 1 September 1939 with the invasion of Poland by Germany and the Soviet Union.
-Formal declarations of war by the United Kingdom and France followed on 3 September, marking the start of the so-called "Phoney War" period with little actual warfare occurring.
+The Phoney War was an eight-month period at the outset of World War II, lasting from September 1939 to May 1940, during which there were virtually no major Allied military land operations on the Western Front.

+World War II began on 1 September 1939 with Germany's invasion of Poland.
+This was followed on 3 September by the United Kingdom's and France's declarations of war on Germany, which marked the beginning of the Phoney War period.

-Although the Western Allies did not conduct major military actions during the Phoney War, they did implement economic warfare, especially a naval blockade of Germany, and they shut down German surface raiders.
-They meanwhile formulated elaborate plans for large-scale operations designed to cripple the German war effort.
-The plans included opening an Anglo-French front in the Balkans, invading Norway to seize control of Germany's main source of iron ore, and imposing an embargo against the Soviet Union which was Germany's primary oil supplier.
-By April 1940, the execution of the Norway plan was considered, by itself, inadequate to stop the German Wehrmacht.
+Although the Western Allies did not conduct major military actions during the Phoney War, they did implement economic warfare, particularly a naval blockade of Germany, shut down German surface raiders, and formulated elaborate plans for large-scale operations designed to cripple the German war effort.
+These plans included opening an Anglo-French front in the Balkans, invading Norway to seize control of Germany's main source of iron ore, and imposing an embargo against the Soviet Union, which was Germany's primary oil supplier.

-The quiet of the Phoney War was punctuated by a few isolated Allied actions.
-The French invasion of Germany's Saar district on 7 September was intended to assist Poland by diverting German troops from the Polish Front but the half-hearted Saar operation fizzled out within days and France withdrew.
+The Phoney War was punctuated by a few isolated Allied military actions.
+The French invasion of German Saarland on 7 September 1939 was intended to assist Poland by diverting German troops from the Polish front.
+Only six German divisions were diverted from the Polish front, and France withdrew following a German counteroffensive in October.

 In November 1939, the Soviets attacked Finland in the Winter War, eliciting much debate in France and Britain about mounting an offensive to help Finland.
-However, the necessary forces for the offensive were not assembled until after the Winter War concluded to neither sides' advantage in March.
-The Allied discussions about a Scandinavian campaign triggered concern in Germany and resulted in the German invasion of Denmark and Norway in April 1940.
-This caused the Allied troops previously earmarked for Finland to be redirected to Norway.
-Fighting there continued until June, when the Allies evacuated, ceding Norway to Germany in response to the German invasion of France.
+However, the necessary forces for this Allied offensive were not assembled until after the Winter War concluded, to neither sides' advantage in March.
+The Allied discussions about a Scandinavian campaign triggered concern in Germany and resulted in the invasion of Denmark and Norway in April 1940.
+This then caused the Allies to redirect their troops to Norway, but by April the execution of the Norway plan was considered, by itself, inadequate to stop the German Wehrmacht.
+Fighting there continued until June 1940, when the Allies evacuated, ceding Norway to Germany in response to the invasion of France.